Skip to main content

 3 Ways to Express Gratitude

-Gratitude is one of the most commonly used and proven positive psychology interventions that not only enhances well-being but also is an effective way of self-managing depression.
-Grateful people experience higher levels of positive emotions such as joy, enthusiasm, love, happiness, and optimism.
+Gratitude is one of the most commonly used and proven positive psychology interventions.
+It enhances well-being and is an effective way of self-managing depression.
+Grateful people experience higher positive emotions such as joy, enthusiasm, love, happiness, and optimism.
 Gratitude buffers you from hurtful feelings of envy, resentment, greed, and bitterness.
 In addition, grateful people can cope more effectively with everyday stress and show increased resilience in the face of trauma-induced stress (Emmons, 2013).

 Gratitude lists

-This the “classic” and the most studied method of expressing gratitude.
-It involves making written lists of several things for which you are grateful on a regular basis.
+This is the “classic” and the most studied method of expressing gratitude.
+It involves regularly making written lists of several things for which you are grateful.
 The most common method of this intervention is through a gratitude diary or journal.
-Writing down your blessings helps you organize your thoughts, facilitates integration, and helps you accept your own experiences and put them in context.
-A simple instruction for counting blessings is, “What three things went well today and why they went well?”
+Writing down your blessings helps you organize your thoughts, facilitates integration, and enables you to accept your own experiences and put them in context.
+A simple instruction for counting blessings is, “What three things went well today, and why they went well?”
 Below are some tips to enhance your experience of gratitude journaling (Duggal, 2018):

-• Gratitude is not a short-term habit, but a positive virtue that you consciously cultivate.
+• Gratitude is not a short-term habit but a positive virtue you consciously cultivate.

-• You can express gratitude for the simple blessings of life that you may normally take for granted.
-For example, before meals, you may take a moment to offer your heartfelt thanks for the food to the farmers, the earth, food handlers, chef, etc. An easy way to remember who to thank for simple things in life is the concept of gratitude chain.
-You express gratitude to all the individuals who sequentially made that thing possible for you.
+• You can express gratitude for life's simple blessings that you may take for granted.
+For example, before meals, you may offer your heartfelt thanks for the food to the farmers, the earth, food handlers, chefs, etc. An easy way to remember who to thank for simple things in life is the concept of a gratitude chain.
+You express gratitude to everyone who sequentially made that thing possible for you.

-• In order to overcome boredom with routine counting of daily blessings (also known as gratitude fatigue), research suggests doing the gratitude exercise once a week (Lyubomirsky, 2007).
+• Research suggests doing the gratitude exercise once a week to overcome boredom with routine counting of daily blessings (also known as gratitude fatigue) (Lyubomirsky, 2007).
 In addition, vary the domains of life in which you express gratitude (e.g., work, relationships, health, etc.) to keep the act of expressing gratitude “fresh” and meaningful.
-Try to include some surprise or unanticipated blessings to keep the dopamine neurons, which modulate reward, pleasure, and motivation, firing in your brain.
-You may choose to pick up a different domain of life each week to express gratitude.
+Try to include some surprise or unanticipated blessings to keep the dopamine neurons firing in your brain, which modulate reward, pleasure, and motivation.
+You may pick up a different domain of life each week to express gratitude.

-• When writing about a blessing or a benefit you received from another person, be specific, break it down to individual elements, and then write in detail about each element.
+• When writing about a blessing or a benefit you received from another person, be specific, break it down into individual elements, and then write in detail about each aspect.

-• Use gratitude prompts as a reminder to keep flexing your gratitude muscle to make it strong.
+• Use gratitude prompts as a reminder to keep flexing your gratitude muscle to strengthen it.
 For example, you can pick a rock with a smooth texture or another small object and carry it in your pocket or keep it on your desk.
-Whenever you see or touch the rock or the small object, it is a reminder for you to pause and think about at least one thing you are grateful for.
+Whenever you see or touch the rock or the small object, it reminds you to pause and think about at least one thing you are grateful for.

 • Instead of using a journal or a diary, you can write three things you are grateful about once or twice a week on strips of paper and put them in a gratitude jar.
 Take a few notes out of the jar on your low days for a quick boost to your mood.